September 29, 2023

 7. Learn more by reading the Statement by the Prime Minister on the first National Day for Truth and Reconciliation.

-Although health care is for everyone, it is not the same for everyone.
+Although healthcare is for everyone, it is not the same for everyone.
 We need to consider how we make our hospitals and care centres more welcoming of Indigenous people, incorporating ancestral ways, and honouring Indigenous knowledge.

-By breaking down the barriers to health care, we lay the groundwork as a community for individuals and families to live happy and healthy lives in Alberta.
+By breaking down the barriers to healthcare, we lay the groundwork as a community for individuals and families to live happy and healthy lives in Alberta.

 Murray Sigler